logwet/heatshrink/README.md

 # Heatshrink

-Mod that halves the size of nether regions.
+Mod that halves the size of nether regions so structures are ~4x more common.
 Idea by Sharpieman20.

 ## Setup